 UMA utilizes an asynchronous learning environment demonstrated for students and faculty in their respective orientations.
-The orientation provides an overview of the learning environment.
+UMA provides an orientation to students prior to the first day of coursework.
+The orientation provides an introduction to online learning and UMA's resources and support teams, an overview of UMA's Learning Management System, and information regarding policies, navigating the online courseroom and resources which can aid in the learning process.
 The syllabus for each distance education course is available within the Learning Management System and delineates learner objectives.